Skip to content

 Common Issue

-One of the current limitations in the pbi_core library is the incomplete pydantic typing of the Layout file.
-This generally appears as a message like:
+One of the current limitations in the pbi_core library is the incomplete attrs typing of the Layout file, especially of the properties of visual elements.

 Altering Data model#